-- Our Science and PSD curriculum provides students with knowledge about different types of contraceptives. - Pupils can access full information about different types of contraceptives, including emergency contraceptives, from our School Nurse and Senior Learning Mentor, who can provide additional guidance on where they can obtain confidential advice, counselling and, where necessary, treatment. - As part of our CPD programme, staff participate in specific training sessions around sexual health and contraception, ensuring they are effectively informed and able to provide accurate and sensitive information to pupils in the classroom environment. - We also provide information about the different Sexually Transmitted Infections (STI) including HIV and the agencies involved in the treatment of these diseases.
-The School Nurse Service provide support and access to testing for several sexually transmitted diseases. - We actively encourage the development of a sense of personal responsibility and responsibility for the well-being of partners. - During the Covid-19 period, pupils are signposted to relevant sexual health agencies.
-We will continue to maintain regular telephone contact and physical well-being checks with pupils we have particular concerns about.
+- Our Science and Life Skills curriculum provides students with knowledge about different types of contraceptives. - Pupils can access full information about different types of contraceptives, including emergency contraceptives, from our School Nurse and Senior Learning Mentor, who, along with our Pastoral

+Support Worker, can provide additional guidance on where they can obtain confidential advice, counselling and, where necessary, treatment.

+- As part of our CPD programme, staff participate in specific training sessions around sexual health and contraception, ensuring they are effectively informed and able to provide accurate and sensitive information to pupils in the classroom environment. - We also provide information about the different Sexually Transmitted Infections (STI) including HIV and the agencies involved in the treatment of these diseases.
+The School Nurse Service provide support and access to testing for several sexually transmitted diseases. - We actively encourage the development of a sense of personal responsibility and responsibility for the well-being of partners.